Wander Across Cuba – What to Expect (Mar)

 Money

-Always exchange money at official locations to avoid complications, and only exchange what you need since CUP cannot be converted back outside of Cuba.
-Our guides will help facilitate exchanging currency.
+Always exchange money at official venues and only exchange what you need, since CUP cannot be converted back outside of Cuba.
+Our guides will assist with currency exchange.

-As for tipping, it is customary and in most cases it is expected.
-Here’s a general guideline:
+When it comes to tipping, it is customary and generally expected.
+Here’s a quick guide:

 *Tips for waitstaff at included meals are already included.